javaplus/KubernetesDojo/labs/intro.md

 ##

 With the kubectl command, you will be creating and interacting with several Kubernetes **Resources**.
 The first resource you've now seen is the [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-We wont' go too deep on all the specifics, but a Pod is where the configuration for your running container resides.
+We won't go too deep on all the specifics, but a Pod is where the configuration for your running container resides.
 It turns out you can run multiple containers in a single Pod, but that is outside the scope of this exercise.
 To learn more about how and why you would want to do this, search around for [Sidecar and Ambassador](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/) patterns.

 Let's see how to delete your Pod now.
 Run the following command, and then keep running the **kubectl get pods** command to see what happens to your pod.
 Things will happen fast!